Jaaaxe/microbit-package-tracker/README.md

 ### Building from source (Online)

-1. Create an mbedOS account at [ide.mbed.com](ide.mbed.com).
+Mbed has an [online compiler](https://ide.mbed.com/compiler/) which makes it easy for you to build your project.

+1. First you need to get an [mbed](ide.mbed.com) account.
-2. Open up the mbedOS compiler and create a new empty program.
+2. Once you're logged in, open the compiler and create a new empty program.
-3. Head to import and search for "Microbit".
+3. Click import from the toolbar and search for "Microbit".
-4. Import the library that has the tags: dal, lancaster, Microbit.
+4. Import the lancaster DAL library.
-5. Create a new file called main.cpp.
+5. Create your project's main.cpp file.
-6. Copy + paste the code in main.cpp that's located in this repo
+6. Take the code in main.cpp that's located in this repo and copy it into your main.
-7. Click Compile to get a *.hex file.
+7. You can now hit the Compile button which will auto download a *.hex file.
-8. Connect your Microbit and transfer the downloaded hex into it.
+8. Plug your Microbit and flash the hex file into it.
 9. Start using the tracker!

 ### Building from source (Offline)
 1. Install the Yotta build system with the instructions found [here](http://docs.yottabuild.org/#installing).
-2. Clone this repository.
+2. Hit clone on this repo so you get a copy
 3. Open the folder in the terminal and run the command `yotta build` in the folder.
-4. Build file should be generated at "\build\bbc-microbit-classic-gcc\Source" within the folder.
-5. Copy the {project name}-combined.hex file to the Microbit.
+4. Flash the {name}-combined.hex file onto your Microbit.
-6. Start using the tracker!
+5. Start using the tracker!
+You can find more information on yotta builds at this [link](http://docs.yottabuild.org/tutorial/building.html).

 # Micro:Bit Handling
 When you start using the Microbit, it will flash 'hello' and an arrow will point\